tfariyah31/tfariyah31/README.md

 ## 📚 Recent Projects

+🔹 **[Mail-AI-Workflow](https://github.com/tfariyah31/MailAIWorkflow.git)** – AI-powered workflow that automatically classifies recruiter emails, checks if your resume aligns with the job description using semantic similarity, and drafts a reply with your resume attached.
+Built using Gmail API, a fine-tuned DistilBERT classifier, and SentenceTransformer embeddings.

 🔹 **[Postman-API-Testing-Demo](https://github.com/tfariyah31/Postman-API-Testing-Demo.git)** – This project demonstrates a complete API testing workflow using Postman, Newman, and GitHub Actions, built on top of a [SimpleWebApp](https://github.com/tfariyah31/SimpleWebApp-ReactNode_Playwright_CI) Node.js backend application.

 🔹 **[SimpleWebApp-ReactNode_Playwright_CI](https://github.com/tfariyah31/SimpleWebApp.git)** – Built a simple web application with a React frontend and a Node.js backend.
 It includes user authentication (login functionality) and a product list page.
 The backend uses Express.js and MongoDB, while the frontend is built with React and Material-UI.